polterguy/polterguy.github.io/tutorials/hyperlambda-hello-world/index.md

 ## Gory details

-Remember the filename we used for our endpoint.
 The first parts of the filename, the _"hello-world"_ parts, becomes it relative URL.
 Since we placed the file inside of our _"modules/tutorials/"_ folder, its complete URL becomes _"magic/modules/tutorials/hello-world"_.
 The initial _"magic/"_ parts of your endpoint's URL, informs Magic that this is a dynamic endpoint, and will resolve to the modules folder.
 If you're using Magic from your development machine on localhost, you can use [the following URL to invoke your endpoint](http://localhost:55247/magic/modules/tutorials/hello-world).

 The first parts of its extension, the _"get"_ parts, declares that our file is an HTTP GET